Roasted Bok Choy

 It’s so easy to bake bok choy, you may never cook it another way again!
 Here are the simple steps to make the perfect oven roasted bok choy.

-- While preheating the oven, trim the bottoms of the bok choy and slice them into quarters.
+- Similar to my steamed bok choy recipe, trim the bottoms of the bok choy and slice them into quarters.

 - Rinse the dirt off and pat the leaves dry with a paper towel.